OUR IMPACT

 Birth Certificate Accuracy

-Increased overall birth certificate accuracy to 95% on key data for perinatal outcomes.
+Improved overall birth certificate accuracy to 95% on key data elements critical to tracking perinatal outcomes, enhancing data reliability for statewide quality improvement and public health reporting.

 Neonatal Nutrition